Issue No: | 1 |

 5. Individual agency responsibilities

-FGM is not a matter that can be left to be decided by personal preference or tradition, it is an extremely harmful practice.
-FGM is child abuse, a form of violence against women and girls, and is against the law with a maximum of prison sentence of 14 years.
-All professionals should be familiar with the risks indicators of FGM and be aware of what steps to take if they are concerned that a child/ young person has or is likely to be the victim of FGM.
+All professionals should be familiar with the risk indicators of FGM and be aware of what steps to take if they are concerned that a child/ young person has or is likely to be the victim of FGM.
 Remember reporting FGM is a mandatory legal duty.